slateci/slate-catalog/stable/faucet/faucet/README.md

   # REPLACE WITH YOUR FAUCET.YAML
 ```

-Now that you have your configuration the way you want it, you can setup your instance on a SLATE cluster.
+Now that you have your configuration the way you want it, you can set up your instance on a SLATE cluster.
 You will need to know the cluster name and group name you wish to deploy with.

 `slate app install faucet --group <YOUR GROUP> --cluster <YOUR CLUSTER> --conf conf`